 Breakdown per reporting jurisdiction

-Note: the following jurisdictions were members of the inclusive framework in 2019 but have not submitted their 2019 MAP statistics: Albania, Anguilla, Antigua and Barbuda, Armenia, Benin, Botswana, Burkina Faso, Cabo Verde, Cameroon, Congo, Democratic Republic of the Congo, Djibouti, Dominica, Egypt, Eswatini, , Gabon, Grenada, Haiti, Honduras, Jamaica, Jersey, Maldives, Montenegro, Montserrat, Namibia, North Macedonia, Paraguay, Saint Lucia, Saint Vincent and the Grenadines, San Marino, Sierra Leone and Sri Lanka.
+Note: The following jurisdictions were members of the inclusive framework in 2020 but have not submitted their 2020 MAP statistics: Anguilla, Antigua and Barbuda, Belize, Benin, Botswana, Burkina Faso, Cameroon, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Egypt, Gabon, Haiti, Jamaica, Jordan, Montenegro, Montserrat, and Sierra Leone.

-* The closing ratio measures the ratio of MAP cases closed by the jurisdiction over its total MAP caseload, where the total MAP caseload is the sum of (i) the number of MAP cases in inventory at the beginning of the year and (ii) the number of MAP cases that started during the year.
-To take into consideration the fact that the MAP cases started during the year did not start on the exact same date and may have started during the first or the second semester, the latter number is divided by 2.
-This also explains the fact that the closing ratio may be higher than 100% for some jurisdictions.
+The ‘closing ratio’ measures the number of MAP cases closed by each jurisdiction during the reporting year as compared its total MAP caseload.
+This is calculated by taking the percentage of the number of MAP cases closed during the year over the sum of (i) the number of MAP cases in inventory at the beginning of the year and (ii) half of the number of MAP cases that started during the year.
+The number of MAP cases started during the reporting year is divided by 2 as some of the MAP cases started may have started towards the end of the year, making it unreasonable to expect jurisdictions to have closed such cases.
+This adjustment also explains that the ‘closing ratio’ may be higher than 100% for some jurisdictions.